Choose the right friends

 Some teenagers give in to peer pressure because they want to be liked, they don’t want to be made fun of or due to curiosity.
 Walk away from situations and people that will make you compromise your standards and convictions.
 Be a disciplined person.
 Shun negative impact.

+Avoid premarital sex.
+Set appropriate boundaries.
+There are some things that should wait.
+Sex is one of them.
 Some teens have sex because their friends pressure them into it.
 A friend who coerces you to have sex is not a good friend.
 Do not allow anyone lure, blackmail or intimidate you into having sex or doing what you do not want to do.
 No sex before marriage is a wise decision.

 Get to know God

 Know God personally.
 Develop an intimate relationship with Him.
 Tell your hurts to God.
 Take everything to God in prayer.